4 trends that will shape the digital insurance landscape

 Digital insurance trend 3: the rise of remote servicing

-Remote servicing is a not a temporary fix brought to us by the courtesy of the COVID-19 crisis.
+Remote servicing is not a temporary fix brought to us by courtesy of the COVID-19 crisis.
 It is here to stay.

 Insurers are adopting remote servicing as the new normal.
 Simply put, insurers will need to migrate all their policies online and allow their customers to buy or access policies from whichever location.
 This is no longer optional.